-How to sell online – that’s the question.
-And whatever you heard about starting an online business, it’s probably true.
-It’s a competitive playground that challenges even the savviest entrepreneurs, yet the overwhelming consensus is that setting up an online store is a life-changing experience.
+Whatever you’ve heard about starting an online business, it’s probably true.
+It’s a competitive playground that challenges even the savviest entrepreneurs, but the overwhelming consensus is that you start learning how to sell online..

-One of the most liberating facts is that you can grow your business way beyond the borders of your city or your country without ever leaving your work desk!
-Once you’re online, virtually anyone from anywhere in the world can become your customer.
+One of the best parts about it is that you can sell online beyond the borders of your city, your country, or even continent without ever leaving your work desk!
+Once you get started, virtually anyone from anywhere in the world can become your customer.

 But where do you start?

-There are simple tactics to figuring out how to sell online and they all stem from the answers to three basic questions – why, what and how?
+There are simple ways to figure out how to sell on the internet, and they all stem from the answers to three basic questions – why, what, and how?

-But here’s a neat summary of everything you need to know about how to sell online.
-Couldn’t get any easier.
+Here’s a guide of everything you need to know about how to sell online.
+It couldn’t get any easier.

-Can you imagine your life without the Internet?
-No emails, no late-night last-minute shopping, no cat videos… It’s like the banishment from Heaven all over again!
+Can you imagine your life without the internet?
+No emails, no last-minute shopping, no cat videos… Let’s just stop there.

-And that’s precisely why the eCommerce industry is living its golden age.
-Everyone is connected and cozily nestled in their own little online bubbles with no intention of going back to the old ways.
+That’s precisely why the eCommerce industry is living its golden age.
+Everyone is connected and cozily nestled in their little online bubbles with no intention of going back to the old ways.
 Plugging into this trend is beginning to look like the smartest way to start an online business.

 Here’s more on why.